How Much Is Pet Insurance?

 Certain dog breeds and cat breeds are naturally more costly to take care of than others.
 So if you know your cat is more likely to develop a hereditary condition like asthma because she’s a Siamese, should you assume it will be considered a pre-existing condition?
 Not exactly.

 Your pet may not show signs of these medical conditions at birth, or in the first few years of their life.
-But if you wait until they develop symptoms to get insured, the condition probably won’t be covered in your policy, which is a pretty big game-changer for pet owners who’ve got vet bills that treat a chronic condition.
+But if you wait until they develop symptoms to get insured, the condition probably won’t be covered by your policy.
+If you insure your pet when they’re still young and symptom-free, though, pet insurance could help cover the vet bills to treat their chronic condition—which could be a real game changer.

 Location

-Your pet insurance premium price can also change depending on where you live, since vet care is more expensive in some states than others.
+Your pet insurance rate can also change depending on where you live, since vet care is more expensive in some states than others.
 For example, medical costs in California are higher than they are in Tennessee.

 That could also mean you’re being charged more for a vet visit.
 While this wouldn’t affect your monthly premium, it may affect how quickly you reach your annual limit, so make sure you customize your pet health insurance policy so it’s worth it for you.